orgabruce/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles  --  script to display content of /etc/passwd and /etc/hosts
 4-lastlines  --  script to display last 10 lines of /etc/passwd
 5-firstlines --  script to display first 10 lines /etc/passwd
+6-third_line  --  script to display only third line of file